nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Bring Ken, Yukari, and Junpei

-Buy Null Wind on Aigis and restock on items
+Buy Null Wind on Aigis and restock on items (Me Patra Gems will be really important in a bit)

 Buy any Precious Eggs, Mirrors, & Bead/Bead Chains